As an Amazon Associate, I get commissions for purchases made through links in this post. At no extra cost to you! ^_^

 Kokuto was first made in the 17th century but has only recently gained a wider representation.

-Its sugarcane is grown in Okinawa where it’s swamped with sunlight and minerals from the ocean.
-It’s because of this environment that Okinawa is able to grow Kokuto where the rest of the world simply would not be able to.
+Its sugarcane is grown in Okinawa where it can be swamped with sunlight and minerals from the ocean.
+It’s because of this environment that Okinawa is able to grow Kokuto whereas the rest of the world simply would not be able to.

 Hokkaido milk tea vs Okinawa milk tea: Which one should you pick?